denny/ShinyCMS-ruby/docs/Developers/in-progress.md

 * Algolia search backend: https://devcenter.heroku.com/articles/algoliasearch#using-with-rails
     * NB: Not free to non-commercial sites using the CMS :(
+    * Breaking news from Bundler: A new major version is available for Algolia!
+Please now use the https://rubygems.org/gems/algolia gem to get the latest features.

 * Multiple blog support
     * The Perl version had half-finished code for hosting multiple blogs on a single 'journal' site